qazxcdswe123/obsidian-hugo/content/Goroutine.md

 - Unbuffered channels block the sender until the receiver receives the data, and vice versa.
 - Buffered channels, on the other hand, are non-blocking for the sender as long as there is still room in the buffer.

-Un-buffered channels are only writable when there's someone blocking to read from it, which means you shall have some coroutines to work with -- instead of this single one.
+Un-buffered channels are only writable when there's someone blocking to read from it, which means you shall have some [[Coroutine]] to work with -- instead of this single one.
 ### Select
 The `select` statement lets a goroutine wait on multiple communication operations.
 A `select` blocks until one of its cases can run, then it executes that case.
 It chooses one at random if multiple are ready.